trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 Connection Parameters
 ---------------------

-The driver supports various parameters that may be set as URL parameters or as properties passed to ``DriverManager``.
+The driver supports various parameters that may be set as URL parameters, or as properties passed to ``DriverManager``.
 Both of the following examples are equivalent: